-You are curious about our “Bel Paese”, aren’t you?
-Do you want to know more about the country everyone would like to go on holiday at least once?
-Last year, Sasha, one of my closest friends, spent one week here-she wanted to go sightseeing around Italy.
-Well, one week was not enough we could go to few places.
-Every city, every region has got its own typical features, you need plenty of time to go through our peninsula.
-I still have to go to a lot of places myself, and my friends is going to fly back-every single village is worth a visit: from the sea to the mountain, from the hills to the romantic and rustic countryside.
+Are you curious about our beautiful country, our “Bel Paese”?
+Do you want to know more about the country that everyone would like to visit?
+Last year Sasha, one of my closest friends, spent one week here; she wanted to go sightseeing around Italy.
+But in the end, one week was not enough.
+Every city and every region has their own typical features, so you need plenty of time to cover our whole peninsula.
+Every single village is worth a visit: from the sea to the mountains, from the hills to the romantic and rustic countryside.
 Where should you go?
 Everywhere of course!
 Take plenty of time and plan a long holiday.
 You won’t regret it.

-- Tagliatelle with ragù sauce and lasagne
+- Tagliatelle with Ragù sauce and Lasagna

-- Cotoletta alla milanese-Breadcrumb coated chop
+- Cotoletta alla Milanese- a breadcrumb-coated chop

 - Neapolitan pizza